gumaerc-testorg/11.366j-spring-2006/content/pages/lecture-notes.md

 ### Oregon

-1. Regulation of new power installations: must emit 17% less CO2 than the best similar installation in the U.S. Requires stack burning and / or some CO2 sequestration to achieve.
+1. Regulation of new power installations: must emit 17% less CO{{< sub "2" >}} than the best similar installation in the U.S. Requires stack burning and / or some CO{{< sub "2" >}} sequestration to achieve.
 2. No new power plants in Oregon in last 30 years.

 ### [Portland](http://www.sustainableportland.org/)